ABOUT ME

 The price is the same regardless of colour, sex, or paw type.

-A non-refundable deposit will be required when a kitten is offered.
+A non-refundable deposit of $1,500.00 AUD will be required when a kitten is offered.
 This covers: communication, paperwork, photos, video call(s), social media stuff, updates, and time.
+This deposit is part of the total balance.

 My price reflects my breeding program as a WHOLE